 Table of Contents

-ToggleHow FAFSA Works for Students
+How FAFSA Works for Students

-Is FAFSA a Loan or Free Money?
+What Is the FAFSA and Is It a Loan or Free Money?

 For families new to the process, our guide on how to get financial aid for college explains eligibility, forms, and timelines.

-What FAFSA Covers – Tuition, Fees, and More
+What FAFSA Covers: Tuition, Fees, and More

 Many families also ask whether the Pell Grant itself counts as financial aid.
 Learn more about what a Federal Pell Grant is and whether it is the same as financial aid.